jaysarva/ipython/IPython/extensions/deduperreload/README.md

 The system parses Python source code into Abstract Syntax Trees and performs structural comparisons to identify changes.
 This approach is more reliable than timestamp-based checking and enables intelligent change classification.

 ### Line Number Correction
-When functions change size, all subsequent line numbers in the module shift.
-The line number patcher tracks these changes and updates ALL affected code objects to maintain traceback accuracy.
+When functions change size, subsequent code objects in the module may need `co_firstlineno` adjusted.
+The line number patcher:

+- Parses current positions using AST.
+- Augments the positions map with module-prefixed keys so fully-qualified names resolve precisely (e.g., `tmpmod_abc.MyClass.method`).
+- Updates `co_firstlineno` on code objects as needed, including nested functions via recursive processing of `co_consts`.

 ### Decorator Dependency Tracking
 The system builds a dependency graph of decorator usage, ensuring that when a decorator function changes, all functions using that decorator are also reloaded automatically.